martinMr79/martinMr79/README.md

 - 👋 Hi, I’m Martin
-- 👀 I’m interested in webdeverlopment
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning CSS
 - 💞️ I’m looking to collaborate on any
 - 📫 How to reach me on mamr@hotmail.no